T. Boone Pickens, Iconic Oil Tycoon, Dead At 91

 T. Boone Pickens, the legendary energy executive who became America's best-known oil tycoon, died Wednesday at age 91.
 The longtime Dallas resident, who suffered a series of strokes and head injuries in a 2017 fall, died of natural causes, said his spokesman, Jay Rosser.

 In 1957, the Oklahoma native founded what later became oil and gas giant Mesa Petroleum.
 Four decades later, when he was 68, he started BP Capital, a hedge fund focused on energy investments.
-He was an early shareholder rights activist and a generous philanthropist, giving away hundreds of millions of dollars to various causes.
+He was an early shareholder-rights activist and a generous philanthropist, giving away hundreds of millions of dollars to various causes.

 Forbes listed his net worth at $1.2 billion in 2013.
 But after he fell off the magazine's list of the 400 wealthiest Americans, he tweeted: "Don't worry.
 At $950 million, I'm doing fine."